-Liquid staking, also known as soft staking, is a more advanced form of traditional staking that is available on many new-generation smart contract protocols.
+Liquid staking, also known as soft staking, is a more advanced form of traditional staking that's available on many new-generation smart contract protocols.
 With liquid staking, users can access their locked funds for other crypto-based activities while still earning rewards from their original deposit.

 Liquid staking experienced massive adoption in 2022 following the boom of decentralized finance (DeFi) opportunities.
 This article will explore the concept of liquid staking, its merits and drawbacks, and the best liquid staking providers in the market.